$16.21 Billion in Sales Expected for The Walt Disney Company (NYSE:DIS) This Quarter

-Equities research analysts expect that The Walt Disney Company (NYSE:DIS) will post sales of $16.21 billion for the current quarter, Zacks reports.
-Eleven analysts have issued estimates for The Walt Disney’s earnings.
-The lowest sales estimate is $14.82 billion and the highest is $21.69 billion.
-The Walt Disney posted sales of $20.86 billion during the same quarter last year, which would indicate a negative year-over-year growth rate of 22.3%.
-The business is expected to announce its next earnings report on Tuesday, February 2nd.
+Analysts expect The Walt Disney Company (NYSE:DIS) to post sales of $16.21 billion for the current fiscal quarter, Zacks Investment Research reports.
+Eleven analysts have issued estimates for The Walt Disney’s earnings, with the highest sales estimate coming in at $21.69 billion and the lowest estimate coming in at $14.82 billion.
+The Walt Disney posted sales of $20.86 billion during the same quarter last year, which suggests a negative year over year growth rate of 22.3%.
+The company is expected to announce its next earnings results on Tuesday, February 2nd.

-According to Zacks, analysts expect that The Walt Disney will report full year sales of $69.58 billion for the current financial year, with estimates ranging from $62.07 billion to $88.80 billion.
-For the next financial year, analysts forecast that the company will post sales of $84.01 billion, with estimates ranging from $73.93 billion to $99.97 billion.
-Zacks’ sales calculations are a mean average based on a survey of research firms that follow The Walt Disney.
+On average, analysts expect that The Walt Disney will report full-year sales of $69.58 billion for the current year, with estimates ranging from $62.07 billion to $88.80 billion.
+For the next fiscal year, analysts expect that the firm will post sales of $84.01 billion, with estimates ranging from $73.93 billion to $99.97 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow The Walt Disney.

-The Walt Disney (NYSE:DIS) last issued its quarterly earnings results on Thursday, November 12th.
-The entertainment giant reported ($0.20) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.68) by $0.48.
+The Walt Disney (NYSE:DIS) last announced its quarterly earnings data on Thursday, November 12th.
+The entertainment giant reported ($0.20) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.68) by $0.48.
 The Walt Disney had a positive return on equity of 4.05% and a negative net margin of 4.38%.
-The firm had revenue of $14.71 billion for the quarter, compared to analyst estimates of $14.10 billion.
-During the same period last year, the company earned $1.07 EPS.
-The firm’s quarterly revenue was down 23.1% on a year-over-year basis.
+The business had revenue of $14.71 billion for the quarter, compared to analyst estimates of $14.10 billion.
+During the same period in the prior year, the company earned $1.07 earnings per share.
+The company’s revenue was down 23.1% on a year-over-year basis.

-In other news, EVP Brent Woodford sold 2,000 shares of the business’s stock in a transaction that occurred on Tuesday, October 13th.
+In related news, EVP Brent Woodford sold 2,000 shares of the business’s stock in a transaction dated Tuesday, October 13th.
 The stock was sold at an average price of $130.95, for a total value of $261,900.00.
-Following the completion of the sale, the executive vice president now directly owns 36,620 shares in the company, valued at approximately $4,795,389.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Alan N. Braverman sold 48,908 shares of the business’s stock in a transaction that occurred on Tuesday, November 24th.
-The shares were sold at an average price of $150.00, for a total value of $7,336,200.00.
-Following the completion of the sale, the executive vice president now owns 126,954 shares of the company’s stock, valued at $19,043,100.
+Following the transaction, the executive vice president now owns 36,620 shares in the company, valued at approximately $4,795,389.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Robert A. Chapek sold 9,537 shares of the business’s stock in a transaction dated Monday, November 9th.
+The shares were sold at an average price of $140.00, for a total value of $1,335,180.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 130,903 shares of company stock worth $20,390,500 over the last 90 days.
-0.31% of the stock is owned by company insiders.
+Insiders sold a total of 130,903 shares of company stock worth $20,390,500 in the last 90 days.
+0.31% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-JFG Wealth Management LLC bought a new stake in shares of The Walt Disney in the 3rd quarter valued at approximately $26,000.
-Demars Financial Group LLC bought a new stake in shares of The Walt Disney in the 2nd quarter valued at approximately $38,000.
-Price Wealth LLC increased its holdings in shares of The Walt Disney by 90.0% in the 3rd quarter.
-Price Wealth LLC now owns 473 shares of the entertainment giant’s stock valued at $59,000 after acquiring an additional 224 shares during the last quarter.
-CVA Family Office LLC boosted its position in The Walt Disney by 164.9% during the 3rd quarter.
-CVA Family Office LLC now owns 490 shares of the entertainment giant’s stock valued at $61,000 after purchasing an additional 305 shares during the period.
-Finally, Equitec Proprietary Markets LLC acquired a new position in The Walt Disney during the 3rd quarter valued at approximately $62,000.
-Institutional investors and hedge funds own 57.46% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the stock.
+Virtu Financial LLC purchased a new stake in shares of The Walt Disney during the 3rd quarter worth approximately $1,812,000.
+Quadrant Private Wealth Management LLC boosted its stake in shares of The Walt Disney by 7.2% during the 3rd quarter.
+Quadrant Private Wealth Management LLC now owns 27,043 shares of the entertainment giant’s stock worth $3,356,000 after acquiring an additional 1,812 shares in the last quarter.
+Aurora Private Wealth Inc. boosted its stake in shares of The Walt Disney by 10.3% during the 3rd quarter.
+Aurora Private Wealth Inc. now owns 10,069 shares of the entertainment giant’s stock worth $1,249,000 after acquiring an additional 937 shares in the last quarter.
+KCM Investment Advisors LLC boosted its stake in shares of The Walt Disney by 0.5% during the 3rd quarter.
+KCM Investment Advisors LLC now owns 163,394 shares of the entertainment giant’s stock worth $20,274,000 after acquiring an additional 870 shares in the last quarter.
+Finally, Raymond James Trust N.A. boosted its stake in shares of The Walt Disney by 2.3% during the 3rd quarter.
+Raymond James Trust N.A. now owns 132,233 shares of the entertainment giant’s stock worth $16,407,000 after acquiring an additional 2,977 shares in the last quarter.
+Hedge funds and other institutional investors own 57.46% of the company’s stock.

 About The Walt Disney